 While the efforts of facials, expensive skincare, and other beauty treatments can all help to slow down the process, there comes the point where these solutions cease to provide you with the desired results.

 This is where surgical cosmetic treatments like a facelift step in.
 Facelifts, also known as rhytidectomy, can help create a dramatic change in a person’s face, taking over a decade off a person’s face and giving them an appearance that is younger, softer, tighter, and more refreshed.

 Facelifts are among the top three cosmetic surgeries performed overall, having been performed over 234,000 times in 2020 alone.
+Both women’s and men’s facelift procedures are sought out more and more every year.
 There are many benefits of a facelift that make them such a popular form of plastic surgery in Toronto, and we’re going to talk about them in today’s blog.

 Benefits Of a Facelift

 Facelifts Can Treat a Wide Range of Issues at Once

 One of the biggest benefits of a facelift that makes it so incredibly popular is that it can simultaneously target and treat many signs of aging on the face in a single procedure.

 Signs of aging can occur on the face in a number of ways and for a variety of reasons.
 Smoking, alcohol, sun damage, dehydration, and stress can all lead to lines and wrinkles on the face.

 The benefits of a facelift can not only help treat multiple lines and wrinkles in various spots on the face and neck, but it can also help with sagging skin around the cheeks and preventing jowls, sloping brows, and creases between the brows, and more; all within a single surgical procedure.
 A facelift benefits those seeking corrective or preventive work rather than returning for multiple procedures.